UV Index in Hawaii (HI)

 Seasonal UV Patterns in Hawaii

-Hawaii's UV index follows a seasonal pattern, with the lowest levels in December and January and the highest in June.
+Hawaii's UV index follows a seasonal pattern, with the lowest levels in December (UV 5.8) and the highest in June (UV 12.6).
+The seasonal swing of 6.8 UV points means sun protection needs change significantly throughout the year.
 Here are the state-average UV levels by month:

 Summer months in Hawaii consistently reach Very High or Extreme UV levels.
 Outdoor workers, athletes, and beachgoers should take extra precautions from May through September.